-Bendy and the Ink Machine is a great choice for games like Cuphead if you’re interested in more titles about animation.
-The gameplay is wildly different, but its approach to paying homage to classic animation is a nice alternative.
+Bendy and the Ink Machine is a great choice for games like Cuphead if you’re interested in more titles about animation and want to try something fresh and unfamiliar.
+The gameplay is wildly different, but its approach to paying homage to classic animation is a nice touch.

 2. Dead Cells

-Dead Cells is another title on this list that’s a roguelike, so it’s got some decent difficulty here.
-You face a randomly changed game each time you play.
+Dead Cells is another title on this list that’s a roguelike, so it’s got some decent difficulty.
+Each playthrough is randomly generated.
 Every death puts you back to square one, with just the upgrades you’ve unlocked carried over.

-Gameplay involves traveling through a diseased island and facing the king of the island himself.
+Gameplay involves traveling through a diseased island and facing the king of the island.
 There are multiple routes through the game.
 Each level has different exits so you can take different routes to the final boss.

 Every few levels you’re going to face a lengthy boss fight.
-These fights start difficult.
+These fights are difficult.
 You’ll need to learn their movement patterns and figure out what you have an opening to attack.
-This is a part of the game for fans of Cuphead.
+This is an element that fans of games like Cuphead will find familiar.

-You progress through these levels taking out enemies and collecting better gear.
+You’ll need to progress through these levels, taking out enemies and collecting better gear.
 Dead Cells has high replay value and a lot of options for how you want to play.
-There are plenty of melee combat weapons, but also projectiles you can use instead if you prefer the shooting style of gameplay in games like Cuphead.
+There are plenty of melee combat weapons, but also projectiles you can use instead.

-While there aren’t as many bosses as in Cuphead, toward the end of the game all the enemies start to feel like bosses.
+While there aren’t as many bosses in this game as there are in Cuphead, the enemies towards the end of the game will start to feel like bosses.
 Even basic enemies will require you to memorize their attack patterns to defeat them.

 Dead Cells has a lot of differences from Cuphead.
 However, with its difficulty and focus on technical gameplay, there’s a lot for fans of the platformer to like here.
-Even in its own genre, Dead Cells is one of the best roguelike games on Steam or console.
+Even in its own genre, Dead Cells is one of the best roguelike games on Steam.